Mazatech/amanithsvg-website/_docs/tut/002-tut-unity-minimal-example.md

     - Returns the created texture

- - Drag&drop the girl SVG file from the Project window to the `SVG File` property field of the script.
+ - Find the `girl.svg` file (located in `Assets/SVGAssets/SVGFiles`) and drag&drop it from the Project window to the `SVG File` property field of the script.
 Let other properties unchanged to their default values (`512 x 512` pixels texture dimensions, white background clear color).

  - Click play and see the result.